meganathansriram/Coffee_health_predictor/README.md

 Coffee Health Predictor is a machine learning–based web application built using Django and XGBoost.
 It predicts possible health issues of a person based on their coffee consumption habits and lifestyle factors such as age, gender, stress level, and sleep quality.

-This project demonstrates an end-to-end AI pipeline — from data preprocessing and model training to web integration and deployment.
+This project demonstrates a complete end-to-end AI pipeline — from data preprocessing and model training to web integration and deployment.

 🧩 Features